newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the channel.
+* `status` - The status of the channel can indicate a configuration issue.
+The default status is DEFUALT.
 ## Additional Examples

 ##### [ServiceNow](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-api-notifications-channels/#servicenow)